kmvanneste/README-Generator/README_new.md

   * [Questions](#questions)

   ## Installation:<a name="installation"></a>
-  no need
+  You will need to install node.js and a code editing program such as visual studio code or eclipse.

   ## Usage:<a name="usage"></a>
-  get to know an awesome lady
+  To help fill the internet with better software!

   ## License:<a name="license"></a>
   This application is covered under the MIT license.

   ## Contributing:<a name="contributing"></a>
-  everyone is welcome
+  Please fork the repository and submit a pull request.

   ## Tests:<a name="tests"></a>
-  there are none
+  None.

   ## Questions:<a name="questions"></a>
-  Learn more at: <a>https.//github.com/kmvan</a>
+  Learn more at: <a>https.//github.com/kmvanneste</a>
-  OR
-  Email me at: kmvanneste
+  Email me at: kmvanneste17@gmail.com